huzaifh02/nodejs-mysql-cicd/README.md

 - `rds.tf`: Defines the RDS instance for the MySQL database.
 - `secgrp.tf`: Defines the security groups for Jenkins, monitoring, Node.js app, and RDS.
 - `vars.tf`: Defines the variables used in the Terraform configuration.

+## Monitoring

+Monitoring is set up using Prometheus and Grafana.
+These services are deployed on a separate EC2 instance.

+1. **Prometheus Configuration**:
+   - Scrape configurations for the Node.js app and other services are added to \`prometheus.yml\`.

+2. **Grafana Configuration**:
+   - Prometheus is added as a data source in Grafana.
+   - Dashboards are created to visualize key metrics.

 ## Setting Up CI/CD Pipeline